IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

   - Verify the HTTP server

-  - Create a Liberty Collective Controller **(If you did not complete Lab\_1020)**
+  - Create a Liberty Collective **(If you did not complete Lab\_1020)**

   - Configure Dynamic Routing

-  - Deploy Liberty as collective Members **(If you did not complete Lab\_1020)**

   - Start Liberty Member Servers from Liberty Admin Center

-  - Testing the Dynamic Routing Features
+  - Test the Dynamic Routing Features

-  - Configure and Testing the Dynamic Routing Rule
+  - Configure and Test Dynamic Routing Rules

   - Summary